PriyaDevNow/The-Cobalt-Building-London/README.md

 ### **Frameworks, Libraries, Technologies & Programs Used**

-- Bootstrap version 5.2.3 – examples and icons – assisted with styling and responsiveness of website
+- Bootstrap version 5.2.3 – examples and icons – these assisted with styling and responsiveness of website
 - Stockoverflow – to look up code
 - W3 Schools – to look up code
 - Gitpod - used for version control by utilising the Gitpod terminal to commit and push to GitHub
-- GitHub - used to save and store all files for this website after being pushed from Gitpod- Figma – I tried to use it to create wireframes but found it difficult so resorted to pen and paper
+- GitHub - used to save and store all files for this website after being pushed from Gitpod
+- Figma – I tried to use it to create wireframes but found it difficult so resorted to pen and paper
 - Coolors – for colour palettes- Adobe Color – for accessibility contrast ratios
 - Canva – for designing the logo
 - Google Fonts – font was imported from here